yohhoy/yamc/README.md

 ## Readers-Writer lock by shared mutex
-The shared mutex types provide "[Readers-Writer lock][rwlock]" (a.k.a "Shared-Exclusive lock") semantics, they implement data sharing mechanism with multiple-readers and single-writer threads.
+The shared mutex types provide "[Readers-Writer lock][rwlock]" (a.k.a.
+"Shared-Exclusive lock") semantics.
+They implement data sharing mechanism between multiple-readers and single-writer threads.
+Multiple threads can acquire shared lock to concurrently read shared data, or single thread can acquire exclusive lock to modify shared data.
-When readers and writer thread try to acquire lock simultaneously, there are some scheduling algorithm that determinate what thread can acquire next lock.
+When readers and writers threads try to acquire lock simultaneously, there are some scheduling algorithm that determinate which thread can acquire next lock.

+These scheduling algorithm of shared mutex types are implemented with policy-based template class `basic_shared_(timed_)mutex<RwLockPolicy>`.
-You can tweak the scheduling algorithm by specifying `RwLockPolicy` when you instantiate shared mutex type, or define the following macros to change default behavior of all shared mutex types.
+You can tweak the algorithm by specifying `RwLockPolicy` when you instantiate shared mutex type, or define the following macro to change default behavior of all shared mutex types.

 Customizable macro:

-- `YAMC_RWLOCK_SCHED_DEFAULT`: RwLockPolicy of shared mutexes.
+- `YAMC_RWLOCK_SCHED_DEFAULT`: RwLockPolicy of shared mutex types.
 Default policy is `yamc::rwlock::ReaderPrefer`.

 Pre-defined RwLockPolicy classes:

 - `yamc::rwlock::ReaderPrefer`: Reader prefer locking.
+  While any reader thread owns shared lock, subsequent other reader threads can immediately acquire shared lock, but subsequent writer threads will be blocked until all reader threads release shared lock.
   This policy might introduce "Writer Starvation" if reader threads continuously hold shared lock.
 - `yamc::rwlock::WriterPrefer`: Writer prefer locking.
+  While any reader thread owns shared lock and there are a waiting writer thread, subsequent other reader threads which try to acquire shared lock are blocked until writer thread's work is done.
   This policy might introduce "Reader Starvation" if writer threads continuously try to acquire exclusive lock.

 Sample code:
 ```cpp